-When Do Babies Learn to Lift Their Heads
+FAQ: When Do Babies Hold Their Head Up?

 As your baby grows from a seemingly fragile newborn to an independent toddler, you'll marvel at all the physical changes along the way.

-One of these will be when your baby can hold her head up on her own without your support.
-This will be a wonderful development milestone to see, but when exactly is it likely to happen?
+One of these will be when your baby can hold their head up on their own without your support.
+This will be a wonderful developmental milestone to see, but you may be wondering, when do babies start holding their head up?

-Find out when your baby is likely to be able to hold her head up, what you can do to help her in developing head control, and why it’s important for you to support her head in the meantime.
+Find out when your baby is likely to be able to hold their head up, what you can do to help them develop head control, and why it's important for you to support their head in the meantime.

 When Can Babies Hold Their Head Up?

-When your little one reaches about 4 months old, you’ll most likely see him hold his head and chest up as he leans on his elbows while lying on his tummy.
+When your little one reaches about 4 months old, you may be delighted to see them hold their head and chest up as they lean on their elbows while lying on their tummy.

-This is a big moment!
-Your baby has reached a major milestone, because now he has the freedom to look any which way he pleases.
+It's a big moment when you see that your baby can start holding their head up.
+They have reached a major milestone because now they have the freedom to look any which way they please.

 Keep in mind that every baby is different and develops at a different rate.
 Your baby may reach this milestone a little earlier or later than this.